dumptyd/reddit-cake/README.md

 # reddit-cake

-tells when the cake day of a reddit user is
+A webapp to find cake day of reddit users.

-Just run the HTML file, there's not much to it.
+Clone and run `index.html`